Why Do South Africans Compare PowerBall and Lotto?

 • 9 prize divisions — more ways to win something

-• Division 9 (PowerBall only) provides a frequent small win
+• Division 9 (PowerBall only) provides a more frequent small win

-• Big rollover draws generate excitement and huge prize pools
+• Big rollover draws generate large prize pools

 • Drawn twice weekly (Tue & Fri)